 - 4 hours

-- Tango at night- An evening milonga crawl where you begin the night with a tango class (or not) and experience both a formal and informal milonga with a professional tango dancer.
+- Tango at Night An evening milonga crawl, beginning (if you so choose) with a tango class, followed by both a formal and informal milonga with a professional tango dancer.

 Something Else in Mind?

 - How many hours would you like the tour to last?